Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Machine learning event weights

 We consider the partonic channel $g g \rightarrow e^- e^+ g g d \bar{d}$ at the leading order, \emph{i.e.}\ ${\cal{O}}(\alpha^2\alpha_s^4)$, that represents a tree-level contribution to $Z$+4~jets production at the LHC.
 Correspondingly, the input-parameter space for the NN here is $20$-dimensional.
 The fiducial phase space used in the training and for the predictions is constrained by requiring a dilepton invariant mass $m_{e^-e^+}>66\;\text{GeV}$ and four anti-$k_t$ jets~\cite{Cacciari:2008gp} with radius parameter $R=0.4$ and $p_{T,j}>20\;\text{GeV}$.
 We consider a proton--proton centre-of-mass energy of $\sqrt{s}=13\;\text{TeV}$, and use the NNPDF-3.0 NNLO PDF set~\cite{NNPDF:2014otw}.
 As matrix-element and phase-space generator we employ \Amegic~\cite{Krauss:2001iv} in the framework of \Sherpa-2.2.

 Our NN has four hidden layers with 128 nodes each.
 The training dataset consists of 1M events generated with \Sherpa after the optimisation phase of the \Amegic integrator.
 We split the dataset such that 80\% of the events are used for training and 20\% for validation.
-In order to normalise the input features, we scale the momenta to the range $[-1, 1]$.
+In order to normalise the input features, we scale the momenta to the range $[-1, 1]$ using min-max normalisation with the min-max values given by $\pm \sqrt{s} / 2$.
 As the values of the weights can span several orders of magnitude, we take the logarithm of the weights in order to avoid numerical problems.
-The NN model is fitted to the data by minimising the mean squared error (MSE) loss using the \Adam optimiser with an initial learning rate of $10^{-3}$.
+The NN model is fitted to the data by minimising the mean squared error (MSE) loss using the \Adam optimiser with a learning rate of $10^{-3}$.
 We use a batch size of 1000 and train in epochs containing all training points in random order.
 Early stopping is used to end the training when the validation loss does not decrease for 30 epochs and save the model with the lowest validation loss.
 Like for the training we also use the MSE loss for validation.
 Fig.~\ref{fig:loss} shows the convergence behaviour of our model.
 One can see that the loss decreases fairly smoothly and that the variations between different initialisations of the model are small.